About Indigenous Music Countdown

 *Chart positions on the Indigenous Music Countdown are determined by input and feedback by our affiliate stations.

-The Indigenous Music Countdown is coordinated by Executive Producer David McLeod, and Social Media and Website Director Unique Opitz, produced by Morgan James, and hosted by Adeline Bird
+The Indigenous Music Countdown is coordinated by Executive Producer David McLeod, and Media Director Unique Opitz.
+Produced out of Winnipeg Manitoba by Morgan James.
+Hosted by Adeline Bird.